Remember that children, marriages, and flower gardens reflect the kind of care they get.

 H. Jackson Brown, Jr.

-Undescended testicle is one of the most common birth defects seen, occurring in as many as 5% of boys at birth.
+Undescended testicle is one of the most common birth defects seen, occurring in as many as 5 percent of boys at birth.
 Undescended testicles are more common in boys born prematurely and may also run in families.
 In as many as 4 out of 5 boys born with this problem, the testis may move down into its normal place in the scrotum in the first year of life.

 How are undescended testicles discovered?

 Boys are examined after birth to check the position of the testicle.
 Since the testicle may come down on its own after birth, a boy with an undescended testicle is watched for at least 6 months.
 If the testicle does not come down, treatment is recommended.
 Sometimes, older boys will appear to have an undescended testicle when the testicles were thought to be normal before.
 This is not uncommon, because the testicle tends to retract upwards easily starting later in infancy and continuing through school age.
-This finding is because a muscle attached to the testicle may become very hyperactive in childhood.
+This can occur because a muscle attached to the testicle may become very hyperactive in childhood.
 However, a “bouncy” testicle is not a problem and does not need treatment.

 Will my son be able to have children?

-After about 1 year of age, a testicle that is not down in the scrotum will start to lose some of its fertility potential.
+After a child is 1 year of age, a testicle that is not down in the scrotum will start to lose some of its fertility potential.
 This is thought to be due to heat exposure from the testicle being so close to the body.
 If the testicle remains undescended, it may lose its ability to make sperm at all.
 Although most boys with 1 undescended testicle are able to have children, many of those who have the problem on both sides are not.
 We believe that moving the testicle down into the scrotum early in life reduces the risk of infertility.